 2.9 Harvesting

 All fruits were not matured at a same time, so it could not be done at a time from the whole field.
-Harvesting was done at tender stage & before 100% maturity of each seed and bulb.
-Harvested was done by 27 April 2018.
+Harvesting was done at tender stage and before 100% maturity of each seed and bulb.
+Harvest was done by 27 April 2018.

 2.10 Collection of Data